ryansheehy0/Neo-C/possible_features.md

 }
 ```

+- Remove operator overloading
+	- It can easily be misused
+	- It confuses people, they don't know if something is done through a library or in built into the language.

 ## Low probably
 - All `enum`s become `enum class`es.
 	- Maybe not.
 It's nice just using the variables.